Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 ### Setting up Software for your computer

 There are several ways to connect to HOPPER.
-By far the easiest is via the [Dashboard in your browser](https://ondemand.orc.gmu.edu/pun/sys/dashboard).
+By far the easiest is via the [Dashboard in your browser](https://ondemand.orc.gmu.edu/pun/sys/dashboard){:target="_blank" rel="noopener"}.
 This requires no special software installation or setup on your laptop.
 There are a number of commonly-requested apps provided from the dashboard, and a link to a more complete list of apps.
 In this course, we will be using two of the options listed:

 1. The HOPPER Desktop - a Linux GUI OS interface to HOPPER, and
 2. Jupyter Lab - an interface to create and run Python notebooks on HOPPER